salvadorj97/personal-investment-dashboard/README.md

 ## Notes

-- The demo file uses fictional tickers, amounts, and dates — the structure is identical to the real workbook but no real financial data is included
+- **Demo data**: `Investments_Demo.xlsx` uses fictional tickers, amounts, and dates — the structure is identical to the real workbook but no real financial data is included
+- **ExcelPath parameter**: when you first open `Dashboard_Demo.pbix`, Power BI will show a connection error until you update the `ExcelPath` parameter to point to the Excel file on your machine (see Option A, step 4-5)
+- **Quick Entry sheet**: the `Quick Entry` tab in both Excel files reduces data capture to 7-8 fields per transaction — the rest auto-calculate.
+Copy the yellow output row to `Fact_Transactions` or `Fact_Dividends` when done
-- Fixed income instruments are modeled with explicit start/end dates and annual rates — digital savings accounts (daily interest, no fixed term) are handled by updating the balance monthly and marking the most recent record as Active
+- **Fixed income**: instruments with a fixed term (SOFIPO, CETES) use explicit start/end dates and annual rates.
+Digital savings accounts (daily interest, no fixed term) are handled by updating the balance monthly and marking the most recent record as `Active`
-- The Calendar table is generated dynamically from the minimum date across all fact tables, so it automatically extends as you add historical data
+- **Calendar table**: generated dynamically in Power BI from the minimum date across all fact tables — it extends automatically as you add historical data.
+Create it in Power BI via **Modeling → New table** using the DAX formula in the README
+- **AssetKey format**: every asset needs a unique key in the format `TICKER_MARKET` (e.g. `VOO_US`, `WALMEX_MX`).
+This is what links transactions, dividends, and prices across tables
+- **Commission and tax logic**: currently set for GBM broker — `0.25%` commission and `0.04%` ISR for MX market transactions.
+Adjust the formulas in `Fact_Transactions` column `Commission_Local` and `Taxes_Local` if you use a different broker

 ---